LSSTDESC/desc-continuous-integration/docs/index.rst

 Actions to manage our CI workflows, and some working example CI workflows, yet note it is not designed as an exhaustive tutorial for each.

-Those already familiar with GitHub Actions and CI can skip to the *DESC CI Checklist* to see our recommended strategy for CI workflows at DESC.
+Those already familiar with GitHub Actions and CI can skip to the :ref:`DESC Checklist` to see our recommended strategy for CI workflows at DESC.

 .. toctree::
    :maxdepth: 2